IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_record.html.markdown

 The following arguments are supported:

-* `data` - (Required, string) The value of a domain's resource record.
-This can be an IP address or a hostname.
+* `data` - (Required, string) The IP address or a hostname of a domain's resource record.
 Fully qualified host and domain name data must end with the `.` character.
-* `domain_id` - (Required, integer) The identifier belonging to the domain that a resource record is associated with.
+* `domain_id` - (Required, integer) The ID for the domain associated with the resource record.
-* `expire` - (Integer) The duration, expressed in seconds, that a secondary name server (or servers) holds a zone before it is no longer considered authoritative.
+* `expire` - (Optional, integer) The duration, expressed in seconds, that a secondary name server (or servers) holds a zone before it is no longer considered authoritative.
 * `host` - (Required, string) The host defined by a resource record.
 The `@` symbol denotes a wildcard.
-* `minimum_ttl` - (Integer) The duration, expressed in seconds, that a domain's resource records are valid.
+* `minimum_ttl` - (Optional, integer) The duration, expressed in seconds, that a domain's resource records are valid.
 This is also known as a minimum time to live (TTL), and can be overridden by an individual resource record's TTL.
-* `mx_priority` - (Integer) Useful in cases where a domain has more than one mail exchanger, the priority property is the priority of the MTA that delivers mail for a domain.
-A lower number denotes a higher priority, and mail will attempt to deliver through that MTA before moving to lower priority mail servers.
-Priority is defaulted to 10 upon resource record creation.
+* `mx_priority` - (Optional, integer) The priority of the mail exchanger that delivers mail for a domain.
+This is useful in cases where a domain has more than one mail exchanger.
+A lower number denotes a higher priority, and mail will attempt to deliver through the highest priority exchanger before moving to lower priority exchangers.
+The default value is `10`.
-* `refresh` - (Integer) The duration, expressed in seconds, that a secondary name server waits to check for a new copy of a DNS zone from the domain's primary name server.
+* `refresh` - (Optional, integer) The duration, expressed in seconds, that a secondary name server waits to check the domain's primary name server for a new copy of a DNS zone.
 If a zone file has changed, the secondary DNS server updates its copy of the zone to match the primary DNS server's zone.
-* `responsible_person` - (Required, string) The email address of the person responsible for a domain, with the `@` symbol replaced with a `.`.
-Example usage: root@example.org SOA responsibility would be expressed as `root.example.org.`.
+* `responsible_person` - (Required, string) The email address of the person responsible for a domain.
+Replace the `@` symbol in the address with a `.`.
+For example: root@example.org would be expressed as `root.example.org.`.
-* `retry` - (Integer) The duration, expressed in seconds, that a domain's primary name server (or servers) wait before attempting to refresh a domain's zone with the secondary name server.
-The retry action is triggered after a previous failed attempt to refresh by a secondary name server.
+* `retry` - (Optional, integer) The duration, expressed in seconds, that the domain's primary name server (or servers) waits before attempting to refresh the domain's zone with the secondary name server.
+A failed attempt to refresh by a secondary name server triggers the retry action.
 * `ttl` - (Required, integer) The time to live (TTL) duration, expressed in seconds, of a resource record.
-TTL is used by a name server to determine how long to cache a resource record.
+A name server uses TTL to determine how long to cache a resource record.
 An SOA record's TTL value defines the domain's overall TTL.
 * `type` - (Required, string) The type of domain resource record.
 Accepted values are as follows:
     * `a` for address records
     * `aaaa` for address records